christopherhuntley/is135-docs/NutscapeAndExploder/Part1.md

 * In Atom, paste the HTML into the `welcome1994.html` file.
   ![](images/Welcome1994html.png)

   Save the file and then Preview the HTML (`Packages`→`Preview HTML`→`Enable Preview`).
 You should see the text, but the banner image at the top is missing.
+The image we need is still there on the Netscape page.
+We just haven't copied it yet.
   ![](images/PreviewMissingBanner.png)
-* The image we need is still there on the Netscape page.
-Go back to your web browser and close the HTML source tab.
-Then right-click on the image, select "Save image as ...", and save it to your `nutscape-and-explorer` folder.
+* Go back to your web browser and close the HTML source tab.
+Then right-click on the banner image at the top, select "Save image as ...", and save it to your `nutscape-and-explorer` folder.
 Great, we're almost all set up!
 However, if we preview the HTML in Atom, we still don't see the banner image.
   ![](images/TilesOutOfFolder.png)

   The file is definitely there -- we can see it on the left -- but it is simply not shown in the preview.
-The solution is is in the `src` of the image in the html.
-Notice how the filepath starts with `images/` before it gets to the `tiles.gif`?
+The solution is in the `src` of the image in the html.
+Notice how the filepath starts with `images/` before it gets to the `tiles.gif` filename?
 That means that the file is supposed to be inside a folder called `images`.
 So, create a new folder named `images` (right-click on the project at left and select `New Folder`), click on the folder to expand it, and then drag the `tiles.gif` file into the new folder.
 After closing and reopening the HTML preview, you should finally see the missing banner image.
 The new folder with the file nested inside is shown at left.

   ![](images/ReadyToStart.png)

 * Right-click on the `welcome1994.html` file and make a `Duplicate`.
 Name the duplicate `welcome2015.html`.
 We are going to be doing all our work on the `welcome2015.html` file, comparing it from time to time to the original `welecome1994.html` to mark our progress.

-* In GitHub Desktop, commit your three changes with the summary comment 'Initial file import'.
+* In GitHub Desktop, commit your changes (three files) with the summary comment 'Initial file import'.
 Then publish (push) your changes to GitHub.

 **3. Validate the `welcome2015.html` file.**

-* Use the W3C HTML Validator to validate our file.
+* Use the W3C HTML Validator to validate the file.
 You should use the 'Validate by File Upload' method and then select the file from your hard drive.
 Before hitting the 'validate' button, expand the 'More Options' menu and then set the 'Document Type' to 'HTML5 (experimental)'.
 You should get a total of 47 errors, warnings, and info messages.

   ![W3C Validator](images/ValidateNetscapeAsHTML5.jpg)

-  *If your results differ then you likely did not select HTML5 as the 'Document Type'.*
+  *If your results don't look like this then you likely did not select HTML5 as the 'Document Type'.*

 * Your job this session is to revise the `welcome2015.html` file to comply with HTML5, even if it doesn't come out looking exactly the same in the browser.
 We’ll step through each bugfix together in the steps that follow.
 First, however, take a couple minutes to talk through some of the errors: